 The Convention incorporates two important concepts.
 The first is proportionality – any interference with a Convention right must be in proportion to the aim being pursued.
 The second concept is legal certainty.
 Any action impinging on a human right must be authorised by a specific legal rule or regime and not, for instance, by non-statutory guidance.

 The Strasbourg Court looks to see whether there are common European standards but on the other hand it is supposed to be reluctant to substitute its own views for those of domestic authorities in those cases where it is necessary to strike a balance between competing considerations.
 This applies, for instance, where there is a balance to be struck between the demands of the community or society and individual property rights.
-Nevertheless, the Court has, for instance, been very reluctant to permit the deprivation of property without compensation.
+The Court generally respects the right of a member state to control the entry, residence and expulsion of aliens.
+On the other hand, it has been very reluctant to permit the deprivation of property without compensation.

 Turning to the UK legislation, it is already clear that the Human Rights Act has fundamentally altered the way in which the British courts approach the interpretation of statutory provisions.
 British judges need not slavishly follow European Court decisions, but they must take them into account.
 They will therefore seek to interpret UK legislation in a way which is compatible with the Convention.
 In doing so, the Courts can quash or ignore secondary legislation, but they cannot override the clear meaning of primary legislation, even though it may be equally clear that the legislation is incompatible with the Convention.
 The Courts will in these circumstances issue a declaration of incompatibility whereupon Parliament must decide whether it agrees with the Courts, and change the law, or whether it disagrees with the Courts and risk having the aggrieved citizen take the case to the European Court of Human Rights.
 As of mid-2016, the former route had been taken in 19 out of the 20 previous declarations of incompatibility.